 TTFT measures how long it takes before the first output token appears.[6]
 At the model-kernel level, TTFT is dominated by the prefill phase.
 In a real serving stack, end-to-end TTFT also includes tokenization, queueing, scheduling, and network overhead.
 Once those are under control, TTFT usually scales roughly linearly with prompt length for long prompts.

 This metric is highly visible to users.
-It's critical for interactive applications like chat interfaces, voice assistants, and real-time code completion, where a delay of even a second can feel sluggish.
+It matters most for interactive applications like chat interfaces, voice assistants, and real-time code completion, where a delay of even a second can feel sluggish.

 TPS (also called "decode throughput") measures how fast the model generates subsequent output tokens after the first token is produced.
 For low-batch decode, memory bandwidth is often the dominant constraint.
 Exact results depend on model architecture, quantization, parallelism, engine, context length, and batch shape; measure the deployed configuration rather than using a generic tokens-per-second claim.
 Production systems use batched inference, often with continuous batching,[7] to improve aggregate throughput across requests.

-In interactive UIs, ITL above roughly 100 milliseconds often starts to feel choppy.
+Higher ITL makes streamed output feel choppier.
 Under heavy batching, ITL can increase because more requests are contending for the same GPU resources.
+Set alert thresholds from product measurements rather than copying one generic value.

 While ITL is the individual gap between adjacent streamed tokens, TPOT is the average time per generated output token after the first token.
 In practice, TPOT is often computed as the mean of a request's ITL values or as an aggregate benchmark statistic across requests.[6]